 Custom software is designed with a business’s specific needs in mind which allow for greater productivity, scalability, long-term savings, and greater quality of service.
 Custom software is generally a larger initial investment but the payoff can be substantial.

-Factors to Consider When Choosing Between SaaS & Custom Software
+Factors To Consider When Choosing Between SaaS & Custom Software

 SaaS solutions can be cost-effective, easy to use, and offer an extensive array of features that evolve over time without additional costs.
-Data protection, testing, training and security are handled by the software provider.
+Data protection, software testing, training and security are handled by the software provider.
 A custom-built solution is designed to achieve ongoing evolution.
 Custom software can be costly to build and maintain so businesses must account for these ongoing expenses.

 Here are some factors to consider when choosing between SaaS and custom software.

-Amount of Customization Required
+Amount Of Customization Required

 The main attraction of custom software is that all unique requirements set by a business can be met.
 This is not always achievable with SaaS solutions.
 The decision between SaaS and custom software should be made with consideration as to the amount of customization required.
 Custom-built software allows businesses to easily add and remove features as the company grows and their processes change.
 Custom solutions are more flexible and scalable to the enterprise, although they can be more expensive to build and deploy.

-Needs of Reporting & Analyzation
+Needs Of Reporting & Analyzation

 Off-the-shelf software solutions do provide businesses with access to reports but the number of reports available is usually limited.
 It can also be difficult for businesses to access certain reports due to strict requirements from the SaaS solution.
 Standard reports do not always have the exact functionalities required by businesses to achieve full detail.
 Custom software allows businesses to undergo reporting through more comprehensive third-party tools ensuring that reports are analyzed in more detail.